Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FILE-XFER.md

-The following sections show how to compile XMODEM, transfer the binary in intel hex format and then load it as a com file inside CP/M.  We then cover how to use xmodem to transfer regular binary files from then on.
+The following sections show how to compile XMODEM, transfer the binary in intel hex format and then load it as a com file inside CP/M.  We then cover how to use XMODEM to transfer regular binary files from then on.

 ## Compile XMODEM